 - By the time the author had completed the first draft of the book, he had typed four hundred pages in 12 point font in Microsoft Word.
-When he took the manuscript to be printed he found out that he ad written an eight hundred page book!
+When he took the manuscript to be printed he found out that he had written an eight hundred page book!
 Among the sections left on the cutting room floor are 20 more stories to match the eighteen stories at the back of the book.
-Be looking for the book, More Stories From MY LIFE & 1, 000 HOUSES: Random Thoughts and Stories of a Serial House Flipper
+Be looking for my next book, MY LIFE & 1,000 HOUSES: Random Thoughts and Stories of a Serial House Flipper

 - If you enter in your correct phone number when you opt-in to receive the “First 100 pages FREE” at the website www.1000Houses.com , the author is very likely to call and say thank you.

 Sample Chapter 19 – The Moat Theory: Keep Something Sacred

 Financial freedom happens when your wants and your needs are exceeded by your passive income.

 In the days I spent traveling, I was trying to put together my own personal plan for financial freedom.
 The first thing I had to do was get off the road.
 The endless travel was good money for me but it was no life for me.